Blue State Blues: A Decade of Fake News | Breitbart

 2010: Tea Party “N-word.”
 The media’s claimed, based on false allegations by House Democrats, that Tea Party protesters called civil rights icon Rep. John Lewis (D-GA) the “n-word” at a demonstration on Capitol Hill against Obamacare.
 Andrew Breitbart offered $10,000, then $100,000 to the United Negro College Fund if anyone could provide video proving the allegation.
 No one ever did, but the fake news tarnished the Tea Party — permanently.

 2011: Sarah Palin and Tucson shooting.
-The media blamed former Alaska Gov. Sarah Palin for inciting a mass shooting in Tucson, Arizona because her political action committee used crosshairs in an ad identifying “targeted” congressional districts, including that of wounded Rep. Gabrielle Giffords (D-AZ).
+The media blamed former Alaska Gov. Sarah Palin for inciting a mass shooting in Tucson, Arizona because her PAC used crosshairs in an ad identifying “targeted” congressional districts, including that of wounded Rep. Gabrielle Giffords (D-AZ).
 The shooter turned out to be insane.
-In other fake news, media blamed the Tea Party for the debt limit showdown, though many voted to raise it.
+In other fake news, media blamed Tea Party Republicans for the debt limit showdown, though many ultimately would vote to raise it.

 2012: Mitt Romney’s taxes, and Benghazi.
 The media played up sensational accusations that GOP presidential nominee Mitt Romney had killed a former employee’s wife, or failed to pay taxes.
 These were all untrue — a fact later justified by former Majority Leader Harry Reid (D-NV), who noted with satisfaction that Romney had lost.
 The second presidential debate featured a CNN moderator intervening to defend Obama’s lies about Benghazi.

 2013: Obamacare collapse.
 The media mocked and attacked Republicans after Sen. Ted Cruz (R-TX) used a “talking filibuster” to shut the government down ahead of the imminent launch of Obamacare.
-When Obamacare finally opened, however, the federal website did not work; Oregon’s state insurance exchange totally collapsed.
-In subsequent years, households were shocked by rising premiums, as well as unaffordably high deductibles.
+When Obamacare finally opened, however, the federal website did not work; one state’s insurance exchange collapsed and never recovered.
+In subsequent years, households were shocked by rising premiums and unaffordably high deductibles.

 2014: “Hands up, don’t shoot.”
 The media reported — and celebrated — the infamously false claim that black teenager Michael Brown had been shot in the back while attempting to surrender to police; in fact he had grabbed an officer’s gun and was charging him when he was shot in self-defense.
 That fake news story damaged race relations and disrupted policing in urban neighborhoods — ironically, making black Americans more unsafe.